rokaN8/AITIaan/memory-bank/progress.md

 - Leaderboard system with localStorage

 ## Current Status
-**✅ PROJECT COMPLETE, FUNCTIONAL, AND DEPLOYED WITH HYBRID HORROR SYSTEM (v1.3.0)**
+**✅ PROJECT COMPLETE, FUNCTIONAL, AND DEPLOYED AS SPOOKY BREAKOUT (v1.6.0)**
+- Game successfully transformed to "Spooky Breakout" with comprehensive leaderboard system
+- ScaryFont integration throughout entire game interface for enhanced spooky atmosphere
+- Top 10 leaderboard with localStorage persistence and automatic migration from old data
+- Name entry system for high scores with 3-character validation and input filtering
+- UI reorganized with left-side leaderboard and power-up timers integrated below scores
+- Reset functionality with confirmation dialog to clear all leaderboard data
+- Always displays all 10 leaderboard slots with "---" placeholders for empty positions
+- Enhanced localStorage error handling and seamless data migration
-- Game runs smoothly at 60fps with moving starry background, atmospheric audio, and visual effects
+- Game runs smoothly at 60fps with all new features integrated
-- Dark spooky theme with white/black/red color scheme fully implemented
-- Hybrid audio system combining external MP3 files with programmatic sound effects
-- Spooky game over image creates dramatic visual shock when losing
-- AI assistance provides meaningful help without being obvious
+- AI assistance system continues to provide meaningful help without being obvious
-- Complete sensory horror experience with coordinated audio and visual elements
+- Complete horror experience with atmospheric audio, visual effects, and spooky font
 - Multi-file architecture with organized asset management (HTML + assets folder)
-- Layout optimized with 9 brick columns and 8px ball radius
 - **Git repository established**: https://github.com/rokaN8/AITIaan.git
 - **Version control active**: Comprehensive commit history and upstream tracking
-- **Professional versioning**: Semantic versioning (v1.3.0) with changelog and documentation
+- **Professional versioning**: Semantic versioning (v1.6.0) with changelog and documentation
-- **Version tracking**: In-game version display and console logging
+- **Version tracking**: In-game version display and console logging synchronized
 - **Git workflow**: Conventional commits with version references established
-- **Ready for distribution and further development**
+- **Ready for Git commit and continued development**

 ## Known Issues
 **No known issues** - All identified problems have been resolved: